THE AWAB BOARD

 You could say that Ann-Louise is a self-contained ecumenical gathering - baptized by Methodists, confirmed by Swedish Lutherans, formed in faith by Presbyterians, seminary trained by the UCC, and an ordained American Baptist minister.
 Most recently, she served the congregation of Lake Street Church in Evanston as their Associate Minister for eight years.
 She holds degrees from Grinnell College in Iowa and Chicago Theological Seminary.

 Ann-Louise is passionate about far too many things - biking, gardening, baking, reading, unlearning her own racism, creating a more just world, and building a truly inclusive church, no matter how challenging that is.
-Thankfully, her partner, Dr. Shelby Hatch, and her fifteen year old son, Marcus, keep her grounded and focused.
+Thankfully, her partner, Dr. Shelby Hatch, and her eighteen-year-old son, Marcus, keep her grounded and focused.

-By day, Robin is a Research Scientist with the Intel Labs, where she has been researching software techniques to reduce power consumption in "extreme scale" supercomputers.
-In 20+ years at Intel, she has been involved with research from tiny mobile devices and laptops through cloud/datacenters and high-performance computing.
-She is active in academic collaboration, shepherding Intel grants to universities and participating in collaborative research.
+Robin is a Research Scientist with the Intel Labs, where she has been researching software techniques to reduce power consumption in "extreme scale" supercomputers.
+In 20+ years at Intel, she has been involved with system-software research from mobile devices and laptops through cloud computing, distributed systems, and high-performance computing.
+Robin holds 39 patents, and is a senior member of the IEEE.

-Outside of work, Robin whimsically thinks of herself as an "iconoclastic punny geek Christian, aspiring polymath".
-She is a Council Member for the GLAD Alliance (sister LGBT group for Disciples of Christ).
-Robin enjoys volunteer work with her church and The Living Room; social justice policy, thought and debate; clever puns, and spicy foods.
-She lives in downtown Portland, Oregon with her wonderful cat Libby.
+Outside of work, Robin whimsically thinks of herself as an "iconoclastic punny geek Christian, aspiring polymath, incurable horophile".
+Supplementing her American Baptist heritage, she is a Council Member for the GLAD Alliance (AWAB "sister" group for LGBT issues with the Christian Church (Disciples of Christ)), and she chairs the Social Justice committee at the First Christian Church of Portland, Oregon.
+She lives in downtown Portland, with her wonderful cat Libby.

 Rev. Dr. Randle "Rick" Mixon

-Rick is a graduate of the American Baptist Seminary of the West and was ordained as an American Baptist in 1996 after a 23 year struggle.
+Rick is the Senior Pastor of the First Baptist Church of Palo Alto, CA. A graduate of the American Baptist Seminary of the West, he was ordained as an American Baptist minister in 1996 after a 23 year struggle.
 In 1973 Rick co-founded American Baptists Concerned, the parent organization of AWAB.
-He served as co-chair and staff person of the group for some 20 years.
+He has served as co-chair, Board member, or staff person of the group for some 20 years.

 Rick has a master's degree in counseling from California State University-Hayward and a California state marriage and family therapist license.
 He earned his Ph.D. in religion and psychology from the Graduate Theological Union in Berkeley in 1995.
-He has worked as a psychotherapist and adjunct faculty at Holy Names College (Oakland), Pacific School of Religion (Berkeley) and Saybrook Graduate School in Humanistic Psychology (San Francisco.)
+More of Rick's story is available at his entry in the LGBT Religious Archives Network.

 Rev. David Weasley

 Rev. David Weasley has served on the AWAB Board since March of 2010.
-He is an ordained American Baptist pastor, and currently serves a Lutheran congregation in Chicago's South Suburbs, coordinating their Youth and Outreach programs.
-He is a graduate of Oberlin College and the Chicago Theological Seminary, and he is completing a Spiritual Direction program at Loyola University.
-He lives with his partner, Rachael, and about a dozen other housemates in a co-op on the south side of Chicago.
+He is an ordained American Baptist pastor, and currently serves as Youth Programs Director at the First Congregational Church of Bellingham Washington.
+A graduate of Oberlin College and the Chicago Theological Seminary, he is completing a Spiritual Direction program at Loyola University.
 His love and support for AWAB began during his years as a member of Peace Community Church in Oberlin Ohio, and at Grace Baptist Church, Chicago.
-Other interests include Dungeons and Dragons, storytelling, and dismantling corporate hegemony.

 photo used by permission Creative Commons/Heather Stone.